gpulido/antaeus/README.md

 chargePendingInvoices method from the BillingService; otherwise it will set another execution the next day.
 It can make the right calculations to avoid drifting.
 This option is easy to implement, but it would need to keep a long-running thread alongside the application.
 Also, it would couple the "scheduler" with the code, so if we decide to change the charge interval to charge each 4 months or yearly, we need to change the code and redeploy the entire app.
+The timer is daily to avoid such a long timer (one month) tick that could be problematic.
+To kick the timer each day is not very expensive and provides more moments for fixing things.

 - As we have a rest service already running, add an endpoint to allow to execute the method.
-Then we can use an external scheduler like setting a cron job that just make the call to the endpoint each month (that is very easy to configure in cron) or we can develop a service similar to the timer on the first option but instead of calling the function it can call the service, so it is decoupled allowing changes just to the logic of "scheduling" without the need of deploying again.
+Then, we can use an external scheduler like setting a cron job that just make the call to the endpoint each month (that is very easy to configure in cron) or we can develop a service similar to the timer on the first option but instead of calling the function it will made an API call to the service, so it is decoupled allowing to make changes just to the logic of "scheduling" without the need of deploying again.
-It has one con: if we want to implement retries or manage the different scenarios of a failing charge, we will need to expand the endpoint to return more information about the "charge invoices" result (not just the number of invoices charged for example) or it has to have access to the logging / historical information from the billing service.
+It has one con: if we want to implement retries or manage the different scenarios of a failing charge, we will need to expand the endpoint to return more information about the "charge invoices" result (not just the number of invoices charged for example) or it has to have access to the logging / historical information from the billing service. (could be done using a message bus, a shared database table, a Redis service...)

 - There are more complex solutions using queues or brokers that could be discussed if needed.

 I will implement the endpoint solution, returning the number of failing invoices (this way the calling process could at least know that something went wrong directly) and adding a NotificationProvider.

-As an example a Schedule independent aplication has been added that will check every day if it is the first of the month and use the provided enpoint to make all the charges.
+As an example a Schedule independent application has been added that will check every day if it is the first of the month and use the provided endpoint to make all the charges.
 This app is very basic and could be also replaced with a monthly cron job with a curl call (for example).
 It has been implemented this way as a starting point to add more logic to the management of failing charges.
-However the that is completely isolated from the billing application
+It doesn't have any dependency to the other modules.
+Just for simplicity of deployment it is being initialized by the main app but it could easily set as an standalone app.

 #### To retry or not retry (and when)